2 Lists

 Deleting Elements

-Deleting elements realised by moving them to the global freeList
+Deleting elements realised by moving them to the global freeList:

 Procedure remove(a: *Item) :=